 Travelers from all over the world flock to Europe, and the reason why is no secret.
 The continent is packed full of famous cities, each one slightly different and all very much worth a visit.
 When holiday-makers think of Europe, a few famous cities immediately come to mind – Barcelona, Paris, Berlin – however, the experienced traveler might find these famous urban centers a little too full of tourist traps and overpriced hotels.
 As always, you can also earn a lot by using last-minute flight deals.

-Here are some of Europe’s most underrated cities for holidays – perfect for the traveler who wants to jump off the beaten path and into the thickets of the lesser-known.
+Here are some of Europe’s most underrated cities for holidays (don’t forget to look for a place to book hotels (حجز فنادق) – perfect for the traveler who wants to jump off the beaten path and into the thickets of the lesser-known.
 Just make sure you visit before the stag-dos discover them!

 The Baltic States took a long time to shake off the shadow of the Cold War, and only in the past decade have tourists been discovering the incredible (and incredibly cheap) holidays that await them in North-Eastern Europe.